-Team Services - The Host Organizing Committee must provide the following team service elements at their cost:
+Team Services - The Host Organizing Committee is required to provide the following team service elements at their cost:

 - Laundry service for teams to have their team laundry done after games.
-This will include jerseys, socks, and player undergarments.
-Equipment repair service on call for all teams in the case of an emergency. - Shower supplies in the team dressing rooms for all travelling teams. - Daily towel service for all teams following practices and games. - Industrial fans, dehumidifiers, and heaters where necessary to assist in drying of team equipment between games and practices. - Access to drinkable water in venue. - Snack station at each room prior to games.
-Supply list can include yogurt, bagels, granola bars and fruit. - Access to ice for Gatorade containers and for team training staff. - Provide a qualified physician on site for all practices and games.
-Provide an ambulance service on site for all games. - Provide a list of other qualified medical professionals that can be made available on call for the teams during the tournament (Dentist, chiropractor, physio, massage, etc.)
+This will include jerseys, socks, and player undergarments. - Equipment repair service on call for all teams in the case of an emergency. - Daily towel service for all teams following games. - Industrial fans, dehumidifiers, and heaters where necessary to assist in drying of team equipment between games and practices. - Access to drinkable water in venue. - Snack station at each room prior to practices and games.
+Supply list can include yogurt, bagels, granola bars and fruit. - Access to ice for Gatorade containers and for team training staff. - Provide a qualified physician on site for all practices and games. - Provide an ambulance service on site for all games. - Provide a list of other qualified medical professionals that can be made available on call for the teams during the tournament (dentist, chiropractor, physio, massage, etc.)